-Our students follow a rigorous schedule of Honors Coursework for the first two years.
-Students take the following high school required courses on the college level: MAT 171 (the fourth high school math) and HIS 132 (American History II); they also have the option of taking English 4 on the college level which includes the following college classes: ENG 111, ENG 112, and ENG 241 or ENG 242.
+Students at WECHS take the following high school required courses on the college level: MAT 171 (the fourth high school math), they also have the option of taking English 4 on the college level which includes the following college classes: ENG 111, ENG 112, and ENG 241 or ENG 242.

 As students begin taking classes at Cape Fear Community College, they work closely not only with their high school counselor, but also the college liaison to make certain that their college experience is individualized.
-They are advised regarding their degree option choices, their post-secondary interests and goals, and their personal interests.
+They are advised regarding their degree option choices and their post-secondary interests and goals.
+Students can complete one transferable degree option at Cape Fear Community College and during their ninth and tenth grade years, they work closely with the Career Development Coordinator to explore career options and complete interest inventories.